techouse/mysql-to-sqlite3/README.md

   Transfer MySQL to SQLite using the provided CLI options.

 Options:
   -f, --sqlite-file PATH          SQLite3 database file  [required] -d, --mysql-database TEXT       MySQL database name  [required] -u, --mysql-user TEXT           MySQL user  [required] -p, --prompt-mysql-password     Prompt for MySQL password --mysql-password TEXT           MySQL password
   -t, --mysql-tables TEXT         Transfer only these specific tables (space
                                   separated table names).
 Implies --without-
                                   foreign-keys which inhibits the transfer of
                                   foreign keys.

+  -C, --collation [BINARY|NOCASE|RTRIM]
+                                  Create datatypes of TEXT affinity using a specified collation sequence.  [default:
+                                  BINARY]

   -X, --without-foreign-keys      Do not transfer foreign keys.
   -h, --mysql-host TEXT           MySQL host.
 Defaults to localhost.
   -P, --mysql-port INTEGER        MySQL port.
 Defaults to 3306.
   -S, --skip-ssl                  Disable MySQL connection encryption.
   -c, --chunk INTEGER             Chunk reading/writing SQL records -l, --log-file PATH             Log file
   -V, --vacuum                    Use the VACUUM command to rebuild the SQLite
                                   database file, repacking it into a minimal amount of disk space

-  --use-buffered-cursors       Use MySQLCursorBuffered for reading the MySQL
+  --use-buffered-cursors          Use MySQLCursorBuffered for reading the
-                               database.
-This can be useful in situations where multiple queries, with small result sets, need to be combined or computed with each other.
+                                  MySQL database.
+This can be useful in situations where multiple queries, with
+                                  small result sets, need to be combined or computed with each other.

   -q, --quiet                     Quiet.
 Display only errors.
   --version                       Show the version and exit.
   --help                          Show this message and exit.
 ```